chandrakant-graixl/ecolab/README.md

 npm install
 ```

-To start the application run the following command:
+To build and start the application run the following command:

 ```
 npm run dev